-Eatock is a fully inclusive school and the abilities and achievements of all our pupils are valued.
+Eatock is a fully inclusive school and a designated 'Centre of Excellence' for inclusion.
 We are committed to providing the best possible environment for learning for all pupils.
 Pupils with SEND attain much higher than the National Average by the end of Year 6.
-The school holds the Inclusion Quality Mark, an award which recognises inclusive practice.